 Rounding out Dripping Springs is the aptly named Dripping Springs Vodka, Gin and Bourbon Distillery.
 If we're being quite honest, we're including this one if only because it offers three of the five "Big Liquors," so there's bound to be something for everyone in your group!

 If you are a fan of housemade liquors, then Still Austin Whiskey Co. is your distillery.
 Everything is made in-house and 100% locally made from grain to glass, as their website proudly states.
 This is a great stop to make around lunch time since the Pan-Asian food truck Soursop is in the same parking lot.

 If you'd like a break from some of the stronger liquors, give Texas Saké Company a try.
 It's a nice little palette cleanser from all of the other distillery.
 If you're staying in Austin, it's also a great place to end your tour since it's located in the South Lamar area in the middle of Austin's busy tourism district.

 We're getting ahead of ourselves, though.
 The first thing you should do when planning a distillery tour is to make a plan.
 Do some research on the distilleries in the area.
 Check and see when they are open and what their hours are.
 If you have a large group, call ahead and make a reservation (if the distillery accepts reservations).

-You'll also want to decide which type of tour you would like.
-There are two types of tours at a distillery: a distillery tour and a tasting tour.
+There are two types of tours at a distillery: a distillery tour and a tasting one.
 A distillery tour will walk you through the process of making the liquor and a tasting tour is, well, a tasting tour.
 For maximum effect, we recommend visiting 3-4 distilleries and switching between distillery and tasting tours at each stop.

 As for how to display good manners in a distillery, it's fairly simple.
 There are three things you should do to make a good impression at a distillery: